Costa Atlántica Reserve in Argentina - Earth.com

 “At the far southern reaches of South America, a stretch of tidal flats, shoals, and beaches serves as a refuge for migratory shorebirds and copious aquatic life,” said NASA.

 “The Costa Atlántica Reserve in Argentina extends for 220 kilometers (140 miles) along the eastern shore of Tierra del Fuego.
-The area was designated a Ramsar site in 1995 and a provincial nature reserve in 1998.
-It is the southernmost site both on the Ramsar list and in the Western Hemisphere Shorebird Reserve Network.”
+The area was designated a Ramsar site in 1995 and a provincial nature reserve in 1998.”

 Significance of the Costa Atlántica Reserve

-The Costa Atlántica Reserve stands as a beacon of conservation, embodying Argentina’s commitment to preserving its rich coastal biodiversity
+The Costa Atlántica Reserve is an important conservation site that signifies Argentina’s commitment to preserving its rich coastal biodiversity

-This vast expanse of protected area serves as a sanctuary for a myriad of species, from migratory birds to marine mammals and diverse plant life.
+This vast expanse of protected area serves as a sanctuary for many species, ranging from migratory birds to marine mammals and diverse plant life.

 “Tidal habitats along the coast support some 135 species of birds, while crustaceans, mollusks, fish, and cetaceans feed in the productive coastal waters,” said NASA.